flux-framework/flux-core/doc/man3/flux_open.rst

 ============

 :func:`flux_open` and :func:`flux_clone` return a :type:`flux_t`` handle on
 success.
-On error, NULL is returned, with errno set.
+On error, NULL is returned, with :var:`errno` set.

 ERRORS